“Jiang? Jiang Xun? …that’s strange, I’m not seeing any connectivity issues-”

 The space around Xun faded away and his attention returned to the sensations of the world on his physical body.
 The surface he laid on was cool, but not cold, and his apartment had a mild, musty smell to it.
 Not that he cared about the latter.

-He removed a helmet-like device from his head and sat up, looking around to allow his eyes to adjust to the light around him.
+He removed a silver cord from the side of his head and sat up, looking around to allow his eyes to adjust to the light around him.
 It had been raining earlier that morning, but it looked as if the clouds were starting to dissipate.

 Standing, Xun walked over to his apartment door, opened it, and continued down the hall to a collection of old, rusted lock-boxes.
 Inside his was a small, unmarked package, which he retrieved and brought back to his place.
 Opening the box, he found a rectangular microchip, along with a handwritten note: